Choose What to Manipulate: Revealing Data Scaling Laws in Bounding-Box Guided Policies for Semantic Manipulation

-For each baseline, five operational objects were sampled from the training set and another five from the test set.
-Each policy was tested over 10 randomized trials per object, with results averaged and quantified using Eq. (\ref{the score of traj}).
-Since Text-DP was not pre-trained on internet-scale data, it was evaluated only on five training-set objects.
-To systematically assess robustness under different distraction settings, we categorized distractor objects into two types: (1) objects with similar shapes but different textures compared to the target, and (2) objects with similar textures but distinct shapes.
+For each baseline, we sampled five operational objects from the training set and five from the test set, and tested each policy over 30 randomized trials per object, scoring the results with Eq.~(\ref{the score of traj}).
+Text-DP was evaluated only on the five training-set objects, as it lacks internet-scale pretraining.
+All pretrained baselines (Octo, OpenVLA, OpenVLA-OFT) were fine-tuned on our task dataset, and every method used an identical protocol: the same objects, initial conditions, and scoring.
+We further used two distractor types: objects with similar shapes but different textures, and objects with similar textures but different shapes.

-The experimental results are summarized in Table \ref{Effectiveness study of B-BOXDP in real environments}, with the performance score for each operational object detailed in Fig. \ref{fig:detail score}.
-Our proposed Bounding-Box Guided Diffusion Policy consistently outperforms all baselines across tasks.
-Notably, compared to both Text-DP (no visual guidance) and Keypoints-DP (point-based guidance), our method shows substantial improvement, highlighting the advantage of bounding boxes as a richer and more robust visual instruction format.
-A Welch's t-test was conducted on the success rates of each evaluation, yielding p-values of $p=3.363×10^{-7}$ for Rubbish Disposal, $p=9.736×10^{-4}$ for Drink Fetching, $p=4.057×10^{-4}$ for Button Pressing, and $p=7.523×10^{-3}$ for Water Pouring.
-On this basis, we reject the null hypothesis that the diffusion policy with box guidance does not improve success rates.
+Results are summarized in Table~\ref{Effectiveness study of B-BOXDP in real environments}, with per-object scores in Fig.~\ref{fig:detail score}.
+Our BBox-DP consistently outperforms all baselines.
+Specifically, it surpasses Keypoint-DP (point-based guidance), which in turn surpasses Text-DP (no visual guidance): visual guidance provides explicit spatial cues that text cannot, especially in clutter.
+Beyond point localization, bounding boxes also encode object extent, giving cues for gripper width and reducing grasp failures, making them a richer and more robust visual instruction.
+A Welch's t-test yields p-values of $3.363\times10^{-7}$ (Rubbish Disposal), $9.736\times10^{-4}$ (Drink Fetching), $4.057\times10^{-4}$ (Button Pressing), and $7.523\times10^{-3}$ (Water Pouring), rejecting the null hypothesis that box guidance does not improve performance.
+BBox-DP also outperforms the pretrained open-source models, confirming the effectiveness of bounding boxes as “visual instructions.”

-Furthermore, compared to pre-trained open-source models such as Octo, OpenVLA and OpenVLA-OFT, our method also outperforms them, demonstrating the effectiveness of explicitly leveraging bounding boxes as “visual instructions” to guide the policy.